Implementing PCA

 • Convert GDS (Genomic Data Structure) files to HDF5 format for analysis

-• Interpret variance explained and principal component loadings
+• Interpret variance explained and principal component scores

 • Create publication-quality PCA plots showing population structure